MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/live-stream.md

 2. Open the Application Insights resource for your application in the [Azure portal](https://portal.azure.com).
 Select **Live metrics**, which is listed under **Investigate** in the left hand menu.

-3. [Secure the control channel](#secure-the-control-channel) if you might use sensitive data like customer names in your filters.
+3. [Secure the control channel](#secure-the-control-channel) by enabling [Microsoft Entra authentication](./azure-ad-authentication.md#configure-and-enable-azure-ad-based-authentication) if you use custom filters.

 [!INCLUDE [azure-monitor-log-analytics-rebrand](~/reusable-content/ce-skilling/azure/includes/azure-monitor-instrumentation-key-deprecation.md)]